Alabama Marijuana Laws

 Key Points

 • Medical cannabis is legal in Alabama, but recreational marijuana remains banned in the state.
-The legal sale of medicinal marijuana will most likely begin in the first half of 2024
+The legal sale of medicinal marijuana is yet to begin at the start of 2025

 • Only patients aged 19 years or older with certain debilitating medical conditions can access medical marijuana legally